Parachute Murder: Crime

 On 18 November 2006, 12 members of a skydiving club that included Van Doren, Somers, and Clottemans, flew over Flanders.
-Van Doren and Clottemans were supposed to link hands with Somers and another man in a skydiving quartet, then release hands and engage the parachutes.
+Van Doren and Clottemans were supposed to link hands with Somers and another man in a skydiving quartet, then release hands and deploy the parachutes.

 Van Doren died when, while falling, disengaged from the others, both her primary and reserve parachutes failed to deploy.
 The dive was captured by a video camera mounted on Van Doren's helmet.
 Van Doren dropped from a height of more than 2 mi landing in a garden in the town of Opglabbeek.
 Police later established that the cords of the parachute had been cut.

 Case evidence

 The prosecution offered almost no forensic evidence at trial, and case was entirely circumstantial, although part of the crime was filmed by Van Doren's own helmet camera.
 She is initially seen jumping from the plane with Clottemans, Somers, and another man, who all link hands in the air.
 When the quartet release hands at 4,500 ft. (about 1,400 m), Van Doren discovers that neither of her parachutes will deploy, and is seen wildly tugging at her straps, to no avail.